jdubindaclub/my386blog/_posts/2023-02-06-xgboost-for-regression.md

 image: /assets/images/xgboost-blog.png
 ---

-DALL-E doesn't do well with creating words, so the weird text in the cover photo is not Arabic, it is DALL-E-ic.

 # We Love Regression

 Regression is a model that I am incredibly familiar with, and feel as though I am quite experienced with.
 I have used regression models to predict, as well as to explain data.
 In a recent project of mine, I was faced with a dataset that had more than 20 independent variables, and one contiuous variable.
 Wanting to mix things up, I looked up different algorithms that I could use to predict this continuous variable.
 After one quick search on kaggle, I was introduced to XGBoost algorithm, a model that regularly wins kaggle competitions.